Grace transforms a life

 Hospitality and manners are a force that attracts people and creates trust.

-to engage with one another in mutual respect—
+percipience and perspicacity that enables people to engage with one another in mutual respect,

-a foundation that has long supported the arts of Japan,
+and are the foundation that has long supported the traditional Japanese arts,

-Through this course, you will learn how to earn trust,
+Through this course, you will learn how proper etiquette can foster trust,

-discover the power of presenting yourself with intention,
+discover the power of presenting yourself to produce an effect, excite notice and make an impression,

-and witness how your actions and the way you connect with others begin to transform.
+and witness how your actions and the way you connect with others begin to change.

 Elevating One’s Dignity

-People perceive a person’s dignity and trustworthiness through their words, posture, and the grace of their movements.
-Hospitality and etiquette are not mere formalities — they are expressions of character, a presence that inspires confidence and respect.
+People perceive a person’s self-posession and self-esteem through their words, posture, and the grace of their movements.
+Hospitality and etiquette are not mere formalities – they are expressions of character, a presence that inspires confidence and respect.

-We provide a place where executives, proprietresses, and business leaders can cultivate not only outward manners, but the deeper inner poise and the refined beauty that truly resonates.
+We provide a place where executives, proprietresses, and business leaders can cultivate not only outward manners, but the deeper inner poise and the refined elegance that truly resonates with people.

 Elevating One’s Dignity

-People perceive a person’s dignity and trustworthiness through their words, posture, and the grace of their movements.
-Hospitality and etiquette are not mere formalities — they are expressions of character, a presence that inspires confidence and respect.
+People perceive a person’s self-posession and self-esteem through their words, posture, and the grace of their movements.
+Hospitality and etiquette are not mere formalities – they are expressions of character, a presence that inspires confidence and respect.

-We provide a place where executives, proprietresses, and business leaders can cultivate not only outward manners, but the deeper inner poise and the refined beauty that truly resonates.
+We provide a place where executives, proprietresses, and business leaders can cultivate not only outward manners, but the deeper inner poise and the refined elegance that truly resonates with people.

 Instructor

-Our instructor has guided leading figures — from proprietresses of renowned ryōtei to top executives — in the art of hospitality and refined etiquette.
+Our instructor has guided leading figures – from proprietresses of renowned ryōtei (Japanese-style hotels) to top executives – in the art of hospitality and refined etiquette.

 As a bridge between tradition and the modern world, she supports leaders both in Japan and abroad with thoughtful, personalized guidance.